HTTPS component

 openssl verify /usr/local/share/ca-certificates/ca.crt

-(otherwise, the TrueConf Border Controller service will not start correctly).
-To check the status, run this command:
+.
+Otherwise, the TrueConf Border Controller service will not start correctly.
+To verify the ownership status, run the following command:

 ls -l /usr/local/share/ca-certificates/ca.crt